i18next/i18next-gitbook/translation-function/interpolation.md

 // -> "no danger <img />" (obviously could be dangerous)
 ```

-_Dangerzone:_ Toggling escaping off you should escape any user input yourself!
+_Warning:_ If you toggle escaping off, you should escape any user input yourself!

 ### Additional options

-Prefix/Suffix for interpolation and other options can be overridden in init option or by passing additional options to t function:
+Prefix/Suffix for interpolation and other options can be overridden in the init options or by passing additional options to the `t` function:

-sample

 ```javascript
 i18next.init({